RedisLabs/redislabs-docs/content/platforms/pks/_index.md

             kubectl port-forward rec-pks-0 8443
             ```

-            A typical response will include the following lines:
+            A typical response includes the following lines:

             ```src
             Forwarding from 127.0.0.1:8443 -> 8443